“Which do you like best? The mountains or the ocean?” My sister and I would ask each other.

 I still marvel at an experience I had in my young adult years.
 At home with two toddlers, my husband busy with his career, I was emotionally bound up by griefs and losses, especially the death of my mother.
 I hadn’t written a poem for a long time.
 One evening I went by myself to a poetry reading at a religious retreat center near our home.
 I knew no one there.
 The woman poet read with warmth from verses full of life and light and love.
 I didn’t go expecting this to happen; but, somehow, soaking in the spoken rhyme, rhythm, and sense, awakened the gift in me.
 For months after that evening, poems began freely coming to mind.
 The opening of this fountain provided one part of the healing the Lord began working in and through me, which continues today.

-Admittedly, I am not a disciplined poet.
-I can compose meter and rhyme on demand; but mostly I wait for that elusive and mysterious inspiration.
 The important thing is to capture on paper the phrases, images, and insights as they come; to sit with them, savor them, polish them like agates; and if they pass the test of holding together and ringing true, to share them.

 I won’t limit each poem’s meaning by trying to explain the emotions and experiences that, for me, are encapsulated in each one.
 As I send them out, they are free to take on new meanings as each reader looks into them.
 Perhaps for you a poem will speak to a quandary, a sorrow, or a joy you are experiencing at this season of your life.
 That is the beauty of sharing a gift of poetry.